Last revised: August 11, 2023

 Behold, I send you out as sheep in the midst of wolves; so be wise as serpents and innocent as doves.
 (Matt.
 10:16)

 In 2005, I used this verse to talk about what I feel is one of N. T. Wright‘s most important contributions to the contemporary Christian scene, i.e., the theme a Jewish concept of resurrection vs. the common Platonism behind many Christian’s view of heaven.
-It is why he ended writing 800 pages on The Resurrection of the Son of God.
-Being also a pastor and a preacher, he plans a summary of the big book in 2006 with a title I used for my 2005 sermon, “Life after Life after Death.”
+It is why he ended up writing 800 pages on The Resurrection of the Son of God.
+Being also a pastor and a preacher, he published a summary of the big book in 2008, Surprised by Hope, that uses a phrase I used for my 2005 sermon, “Life after Life after Death.”

 At the end of time, conflicts among human beings will become so severe that even the most intimate family relationships will be incapable of healing the rifts, or even of covering them up.
 To be sure, deadly persecutions within families are not mentioned in general but only in connection with the gospel.
 But this could very well become the occasion for special enmities, precisely because it uncovers the hidden truth among family members as well as among others. (p.
 149)